Burton Silverman

-Burton Silverman is an American artist.
+Burton Phillip Silverman (born 1928) is an American painter and illustrator associated with figurative art.
+His work is held in several public collections, including the Metropolitan Museum of Art and the Smithsonian American Art Museum.
+In 1956, he produced drawings documenting the Montgomery bus boycott, and he created the cover art for the album Aqualung by the band Jethro Tull.
+He has also taught at institutions such as the School of Visual Arts and George Washington University.

 Education

-Born in Brooklyn, New York, in 1928, Silverman received a BA from Columbia College and studied at the Art Students League and the Pratt Institute.
-Now entering his sixth decade as an artist, Silverman has also taught at the School of Visual Arts, the Art Students League, the National Academy School of Fine Arts, the Academy of Art University in San Francisco, and Brigham Young University's College of Fine Arts.
-Silverman was also the Smith Distinguished Visiting Professor at George Washington University in Washington, D.C.
+Silverman received a BA from Columbia College and pursued further studies at the Art Students League and the Pratt Institute.
+He has taught at several institutions, including the School of Visual Arts, the Art Students League, the National Academy School of Fine Arts, the Academy of Art University in San Francisco, and the College of Fine Arts at Brigham Young University.
+He also served as the Smith Distinguished Visiting Professor at George Washington University in Washington, D.C.

 Career

-Silverman's work has been included in retrospectives at the Butler Institute of American Art, the Brigham Young Museum of Art, the Sherwin Miller Museum in Tulsa, OK, the Lyme Academy of Fine Arts University, and the Hofstra University Museum.
-His art has been featured at in group exhibits at the Smithsonian National Portrait Gallery, the Delaware Art Museum, and the Arnot Art Museum.
-Public collections which host Silverman paintings includes, but is not limited to: the Brooklyn Museum, The Metropolitan Museum of Art, the Butler Institute of American Art, the Denver Art Museum, The Georgia Museum of Art, the Philadelphia Museum of Art, The New Britain Museum, the Mint Museum, the Smithsonian American Art Museum, the Delaware Art Museum, the Columbus Museum, the Arkansas Art Center, the Seven Bridges Foundation in Connecticut, and the Smith Museum of Auburn University also host Silverman paintings.
-Recently, Silverman has had solo exhibitions at Gallery Henoch in New York City and at the Haynes Galleries in Nashville, TN.
-Commissioned portraits painted by Silverman have included notable jurists, medical doctors, and educators, from clients such as the University of Chicago, Yale University, Harvard University, Princeton University, and Weill Cornell Medical Center.
+Silverman's work has been the subject of retrospectives at institutions including the Butler Institute of American Art, the Brigham Young Museum of Art, the Sherwin Miller Museum, the Lyme Academy of Fine Arts University, and the Hofstra University Museum.

+His artwork has also been included in group exhibitions at venues such as the Smithsonian National Portrait Gallery, the Delaware Art Museum, and the Arnot Art Museum.

+Silverman's paintings are part of various public collections, including the Brooklyn Museum, Metropolitan Museum of Art, Butler Institute of American Art, Denver Art Museum, Georgia Museum of Art, Philadelphia Museum of Art, New Britain Museum, Mint Museum, Smithsonian American Art Museum, Delaware Art Museum, Columbus Museum, Arkansas Art Center, Seven Bridges Foundation, and the Smith Museum of Auburn University.

+He has held solo exhibitions at Gallery Henoch in New York City and at the Haynes Galleries in Nashville, Tennessee.
+His commissioned portrait work has included figures in fields such as law, medicine, and education, with clients reportedly including the University of Chicago, Yale University, Harvard University, Princeton University, and Weill Cornell Medical Center.